How the Lessons Work

 Brazilian Rhythms for Guitar

 This is an Ebook I wrote about the most traditional Brazilian rhythms and their variations.
 The rhythms are written in standard notation with guitar tabs and they were recorded in slow and normal tempo.
 With embedded audio, you just need to click the play buttons to hear the rhythms.
-Click the button below if you enjoy the book and want to make a donation.
+Click the button below to get your book.

 Brazilian Music History